OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ethereum.request(args: RequestArguments): Promise<unknown>;
 ```

-Use `request` to submit RPC requests to Ethereum via MetaMask.
+Use `request` to submit RPC requests to Ethereum via OneKey.
 It returns a `Promise` that resolves to the result of the RPC method call.

 The `params` and return value will vary by RPC method.